First Time Visitors

 Message: The pastor, or sometimes a designated person, reflects on the scripture readings to help us understand and relate the messages to our daily lives.

 Offering: Offering plates are passed among the congregation to receive freewill offerings.
 Most members pledge an amount annually and provide their offering in other ways (such as electronically), but some choose to provide their offering during this time.
-The offering is used to pay the bills needed to run the church and to fund our many missions.
+The offering that is collected is used to support the many ministries that happen at and through First Christian Church.

 Communion: The Disciples of Christ have an open table.
 This means that we do not distinguish between members and visitors.
 All, including visitors, are welcome to participate in our communion.
 The table is central to our worship, so we have communion weekly (and often at other events).
-The congregation remains in their seats, while servers provide trays of bread (all gluten free) and grape juice (instead of wine) for people to serve each other in their seats.
-The communion is started from one loaf, which is broken into pieces and distributed.
-Each person breaks off a small portion and eats it.
+The congregation remains in their seats, while servers provide trays of bread (all gluten-free & nut-free) and grape juice (instead of wine) for people to serve each other in their seats.
+Each person takes a small piece and eats it.
 Then each person takes a small cup of grape juice and drinks it, replacing the cup in the tray.
+With their adult's permission, children also take part in communion.
 Anyone may choose not to participate in communion for any reason.

 Closing Hymn and Benediction: A hymn is chosen to uplift people and prepare them to reenter the world.
 The benediction marks the end of worship with words that remind us of the day's scriptures and links them to what we can do as we go out.
 Visitors are encouraged to take one of our music CDs, created by members of our congregation, so they can listen to several of our common hymns for personal worship at home.